Financial Communication

 Accountability for Your Union Dues

-D30 members already contribute 1.3% of gross salary to OSSTF Provincial.
-For a Category 4 teacher at the top of the grid, that’s $1,527 per year — or $45,810 over a 30-year career.
+D30 members contribute 1.6% of their gross salary to OSSTF Provincial plus an additional 0.3% LOCAL LEVY.
+For a Category 4 teacher at the top of the grid, that’s $1,872 per year in dues.
 As D30 President, I will demand justification for the provincial contribution rate and hold OSSTF Provincial financially accountable for how our dues are spent.
+I will bring a motion to examine the impacts if we eliminate the local levy.

 Retiree Health Costs — Where Is the Fairness?